microsoft/AcademicContent/Workshop/19. Blockchain on Azure/Blockchain on Azure HOL.md

 In this hands-on lab, you will learn how to:

-- Deploy an Ethereum Blockchain network on Azure
+- Deploy an Ethereum blockchain network on Azure
 - Use MetaMask to create an Ethereum wallet
 - Write smart contracts and deploy them to Ethereum networks
 - Manipulate Ethereum blockchains using Node.js